DDF operators in the Hybrid Formalism

 where $\phi$ and $\kappa$ are the bosons that appear in the bosonisation of the superdiffeomorphism $\beta\gamma$ system, see e.g.\ \cite[Appendix~D]{Gaberdiel:2021njm}.
 The $\phi$ and $\kappa$ here should not be confused with the bosons $(\phi_i,\kappa_i)$ with $i\in \{1,2\}$ in the bosonisation of the symplectic bosons in Section~\ref{sec:vertex}.
 Note that relative to \cite{Gaberdiel:2021njm}, we have changed the definition of $P$.\footnote{In \cite{Gaberdiel:2021njm}, the picture number was defined as the eigenvalue of $\tilde{P}=-\partial \phi+\partial(i\kappa)$.
 For the physical states that are considered there, $P$ and $\tilde{P}$ agree since $\partial(i\kappa)$ has $0$ eigenvalue on these states.} In particular, we have

-where $D$ is any combination of the derivatives of the hybrid fields.
+where $\phi$ is a field in the $\mathfrak{u}(1,1|2)_1$ free-field realisation, and $D$ is any combination of the derivatives of the hybrid fields.
 The physical states, in the topological description, are defined using a double cohomology expressed in eq.~(\ref{eq:physical}).
 There is a picture raising operator, $P_+$, that maps the physical states to the physical states and raises the picture number $P$.
-It is defined as \cite{Lust:1989tj,Gaberdiel:2021njm}
+It is defined as \cite{Lust:1989tj}

 Since different terms in $G^+$ have different eigenvalues under $P$, $P_+$ increases the eigenvalue of $P$ by either $1$ or $2$.
 However, we can define another picture number by

 so that each term in $G^+$ has a fixed $P^{\prime}$ eigenvalue equal to $0$, and $P_+$ increases the $P^{\prime}$ eigenvalue by $1$.
 The statement that in the $n$-point functions we should have $\sum P_i=-2n$, is equivalent to $\sum P^{\prime}_i=-2n$, because we should have $\sum Y_i=0$, see \cite[Section~2]{Gaberdiel:2021njm}.
 Having this, when we are talking about the ``picture number'', we refer to the $P$ eigenvalue, or from eq.~(\ref{eq:picture-vertex}), just minus the coefficient of $\rho$ in the exponent.